pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtcreatedoorbell.md

 ## -description

-The **D3DKMTCreateDoorbell** function creates a GPU doorbell for a D3D hardware queue for user-mode submission.
+The **D3DKMTCreateDoorbell** function creates a GPU doorbell for a D3D hardware queue for user-mode work submission.

 ## -parameters